filmcademy/flutterpy/README.md

 ### Prerequisites

 - Flutter 2.0.0 or higher
-- Python 3.8 or higher installed on the system (optional - FlutterPy can download Python if not available)
+- Python is not required to be installed on the system, FlutterPy will download and install Python for you if not already installed on the system.

 ### Installation